 High quality and workmanship

-Avoid the once frequently purchased orthopedic shoes.
+Avoid the once frequently bought orthopedic shoes.
 Nowadays, they are used only as a last resort after prior consultation with a specialist doctor.
-Rehabilitation of the foot and care for its proper development does not mean immobilization.
+Rehabilitation of the foot and care for its proper development is not synonymous with immobilization.
 Freedom of movement is essential.

 It was once believed that the higher the upper, the healthier and more stable a child's gait is.
 It turns out, however, that it is completely different.
 Shoes for learning to walk should be "imperceptible" to small feet, so the upper in front of the ankle is the most appropriate solution.
 If we want to protect ourselves against severe frost in winter, let's make sure that the first baby shoes have a very flexible upper that will not cause the effect of a leg in plaster.